 - Small games: A smaller easy-to-carry game or two would be great to stick in the basket also.
 Our family loves the card game Wizard.
 Some other fun ideas are Farkle, Rook, or Pit.

 The Book Lover Basket

 This is the first basket I thought of when I was trying to come up with ideas.
-You might notice a rather bookish theme in this post because, simply put, this world would be an unthinkably horrid place without books, a/k/a I’m a book nerd.
+You might notice a rather book-ish theme in these Christmas Gift Baskets because simply put, this world would be an unthinkably horrid place without books, a/k/a I’m a book nerd.
 Don’t judge me.

 - Honey for a Woman’s Heart.
 In this basket, I would tuck a copy of this lovely book by Gladys Hunt.
 It’s a woman’s guide to reading great literature.
 It contains suggestions of the best books to read, whether a person is looking for a heart-warming novel, a breath-taking true story, a fantasy, or a book to help her become a better mother.
 It’s a jumping-off place, so to speak.
 Even if the woman for whom this basket is intended is an avid reader, I’m guessing this book will still speak to her heart and give her new ideas of what to read next.
 If you’d like, you could also add Honey for a Child’s Heart by the same author, which would be a wonderful gift for any mother who enjoys reading to her children.

 - Bubble bath.
 Come on, ladies.
 Who doesn’t love soaking in a warm bath with a good book?